wothke/SIDedit/README.md

 When you try to run 'perl.exe SIDedit.pl' now, the error messages in the command prompt will tell you what modules still need to be installed.

-### use Perl's "cpan" command to install missing modules
+### use Perl's "cpan" tool to install missing modules

 If you need an overview what different versions of a module are available then https://metacpan.org/ is a good place to go to.
 Specific versions